Stormy start to winter session of UP legislature

 had a far reaching impact," Chaudhary said, recalling similar incidents in the past and said the CAA was against the soul of the Constitution.

-There was a brief exchange of words between opposition members and Treasury benches, with the Speaker insisting that the issues in the Central list cannot be raised in the house.
+There was a brief exchange of words between members of Treasury benches and the Speaker when he insisted that the issues in the Central list cannot be raised in the house.
 Chaudhary said students' protests was in reaction to the CAA and so it will have to find a mention in the house.

 Later, SP, BSP and Congress members staged a walkout expressing dissatisfaction over Parliamentary Affairs